 1. Head to Lafayette Square for LUNA Fête

-From December 6-9, the Arts Council New Orleans creates a visionary wonderland in downtown New Orleans.
-Luna Fête, celebrating its fourth year, is free and open to the public and includes light projections, illuminated installations, and more as it explores new technology each year.
-This interactive festival is great for the whole family, so bring the kids down to Lafayette Square.
-See the festival website for specific showtimes between 6 p.m. – 10 p.m.
+From December 12-15, 2019, the Arts Council New Orleans will create a visionary wonderland in downtown New Orleans, and this year, it’s going to be bigger and better than ever.
+LUNA Fête, now in its sixth year, is free and open to the public and includes light projections, illuminated installations, and more as it explores new technology each year.
+In addition to the art installations, there will be a nightly arts market, drinks, and food from local vendors.
+This interactive festival is great for the whole family, so bring the kids on down to Lafayette Square.

 Head to the Roosevelt Hotel this holiday season for a beautiful display of lights.
 The Waldorf Wonderland display features the hotel beautifully decorated with nearly 50 Christmas trees and over 60,000 lights.
 Make it an evening and head to Domenica for dinner or the Sazerac Bar for a holiday drink afterwards.

 3. Head to a Holiday Parade (or two)

 The Jingle on the Boulevard Parade is a holiday parade that rolls in New Orleans East.
 The parade, spearheaded by Councilmember Cyndi Nguyen, features some of the city’s best marching units along with signature souvenir throws and surprise celebrity guest appearances.
 Go out and experience the parade on Saturday, Dec.
 14 at noon.
 The route starts at Crowder Boulevard and Morrison Road, then goes to Hayne Boulevard, Read Boulevard, and Lake Forrest Boulevard.